shannon-lab/zapdos/README.md

     <li><code>make -jn</code></li>
   </ul>
   then continue to Step 4.</li>
-  <li>To make sure the installation is working correctly, execute <code>run_tests -jn</code>, substituting 'n' with your number of processors.
+  <li>To make sure the installation is working correctly, execute <code>./run_tests -jn</code>, substituting 'n' with your number of processors.
 All tests should pass with 'OK'
   <li>If everything checks out, you should now be able to run input files using the <code>zapdos-opt</code> executable in the <code>~/projects/zapdos</code> directory.
 Input files demonstrating the capabilities of zapdos can be found in the sub-directories of <code>~/projects/zapdos/tests</code>.
 If you want to start modifying an input file, a good one to choose is <code>mean_en.i</code> in <code>~/projects/zapdos/problems</code>.
 I typically run an input file like <code>mean_en.i</code> using the following command:</li>
   <ul>
     <li><code>cd ~/projects/zapdos/problems; ../zapdos-opt -i mean_en.i --color off 2>&1 | tee log.txt</code></li>